openlookeng/hetu-core/hetu-docs/en/installation/deployment-auto.md

 `/home/openlkadmin/.openlkadmin/cluster_config_info` and configurations for connectors are taken from the directory `/home/openlkadmin/.openlkadmin/catalog` respectively.
 If these directories or any required configuration files are absent during the deploy script running, default configuration files will be generated automatically and deployed to all nodes.

-Which means, alternatively, you can add those configuration files before running this deploy script, if you want to customized the deployment.
+Which means, alternatively, you can add those configuration files before running this deploy script, if you want to customize the deployment.

-If above process all succeed, the deploy script will automatically start the openLooKeng Service for you.
+If all the above processes succeed, the deploy script will automatically start the openLooKeng Service for you.
 Execute below command to stop openLooKeng service.:

 ```shell
 /opt/openlookeng/bin/stop.sh